 5 Signs Of An Overprotective Parent

 Parents naturally want to protect their children from emotional or physical harm.
-Children sometimes need interventions, especially if they are in immediate danger such as too near the edge of something, or if there is an imminent threat of harm.
+Children sometimes need interventions, especially if they are in immediate danger, such as too near the edge of something or an imminent threat of harm.
 It is responsible for a parent to step in and ensure their safety.
-But what does it mean to overprotect them, and potentially hinder their development?
+But what does it mean to overprotect them and potentially hinder their development?

 After all, research suggests that having an overprotective parent can lead to risk aversion and a lack of a strong coping mechanism.

 Here, we have the 5 main ways parents can be overprotective towards their children.
 The ‘over’ in overprotective is the key here, and where the threat is something only you perceive as a threat to your child, they miss out on learning valuable lessons.

 Let’s look at these top 5 signs in more detail.

 As children grow, so does their inquisitive nature.
 They want to explore and problem-solve, but they cannot do that if parents answer for them or make decisions for them.
 Imagine somebody being stopped in the street by a friend, and the child is asked how they are.
 The child might look and wonder what to say, and in steps, the parent.
 ‘You’re alright, aren’t you?
 We were a bit hot and bothered yesterday with the weather, but today is much cooler, isn’t it?’
 The child didn’t even move their lips!

 Stopping children in their tracks this way, including all the times that decisions are made for them, such as what they want to eat or wear, prevents children from discovering what they actually do like.
 It stops them in their tracks, and the older they get, the less they will know about themselves.
 As decisions get more important with age, so will the confusion of not knowing how to micromanage situations.